-Using the search the register option you can find details of entities (New Zealand companies or overseas companies registered in New Zealand), directors (including disqualified directors), and shareholders.
+You can use the 'search the register' function to find details of entities (New Zealand companies or overseas companies registered in New Zealand), directors (including disqualified directors), and shareholders.

 Starting a company online (incorporating) is as simple as reserving your company name, completing the incorporation application and returning your signed consent forms.
 Here we will take you through how to incorporate or register a new company.